fvishram/SRAYSScoreboard/README.md

   - Lane labels color
 - Pool configuration options (8 or 10 lanes)
 - Lane numbering options (1-10 or 0-9)
+- Initial COM port selection dialog on startup for easy configuration
 - Easy COM port selection with dropdown list and refresh option
-- COM5 automatically recommended as the default timing system port
 - Dedicated OBS interface for live streaming with automatic updates
 - Automatic saving and loading of user preferences
 - Comprehensive error handling and connection management